teepunkt-esspunkt/ComfyUI-SuiteTea/readme.md

 Many workflows pass images directly from one model to another → this can cause out-of-memory (OOM) errors on the first run.
 This node saves the image to disk and reloads it, forcing upstream tensors to unload.

-New in V2:
 - Works as both a detacher and a normal image loader.
 - Has a file picker with preview (like the stock Load Image node).
 - Cleaner defaults: Teafault.png, output/temp, output/saved.
-- ⚠️ V2 will replace the original node soon — existing workflows may break.

 **Inputs**
 - `image_in` (optional IMAGE tensor) → triggers save→reload.